albinekcom/NotNilChallenge/README.md

-# not-nil-challenge
+# Not Nil Cahllenge

-Not Nil Challenge
+Comparing performance of `not nil` options.